gdi-de/apworkshop2026_ldtutorial/README.md

 - [yEd](https://www.yworks.com/products/yed)
 - [Gephi](https://gephi.org/)

-In this tutorial, no graph format export has been configured to the HTML deployment, but could just be another serialization to be considered,
+In this tutorial, no graph format export has been configured to the HTML deployment, but could just be another serialization to be considered.

+### Increasing Findability of linked data

+Since linked open data is published also in a HTML serialization, it can be convenient for search engines to index, given the HTML is properly formatted for this purpose.
+We describe three different technologies which aid in the indexing of the publised linked open data pages by search engines and explain how they were applied in this tutorial.

+#### RDFa

+#### Microcode

+#### JSON-LD

+#### Application in the LOD publication
 ## Querying Linked Open Data

 For this tutorial, querying linked open data through a [SPARQL](https://www.w3.org/TR/sparql11-query/) endpoint is not readily possible because, as a standalone showcase, only a static web space has been provided.